 The margin of error for a DXA/DEXA scan is 1.6% (11).

 Knowing your body composition is the first step in transforming your body and understanding your progress.
 If you’re just getting started on your weight loss or fitness journey, get a body composition test performed and use this as a benchmark moving forward.

-Check back in every 8 to 12 weeks (more frequently if using an at home body composition scale) to see if your body fat percentage or muscle mass is changing.
-And then fine tune your nutrition and fitness habits based on your body composition results.
+Check back every 8 to 12 weeks (more frequently if using an at-home body composition scale) to see if your body fat percentage or muscle mass is changing.
+And then fine-tune your nutrition and fitness habits based on your body composition results.

 Here’s how to do it: